webbertakken/simple-react-app/README.md

 #### Meta information

-- Change the variables in `MetaTags.tsx`
+- Change the variables in `app/config.ts`